-I have today made my last payment due on my mortgage with Nationwide.
-I assume I don't need a Helmsley lawyer on the Nationwide panel to remove the mortgage at the Land Registry.
-Am I right?
+I have today made my last payment due on my mortgage with HSBC.
+I assume I don't need a Helmsley solicitor on the HSBC panel to discharge the mortgage at the Land Registry.
+Please confirm.

-If you have finished paying off your Nationwide mortgage, they may send you evidence showing that you have paid it off.
+If you have finished paying off your HSBC mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
-The Land Registry need to see this evidence before they will remove the Nationwide mortgage from the register.
-Nationwide, and any evidence they send you, will determine the action you need to take.
+The Land Registry need to see this evidence before they will remove the HSBC mortgage from the register.
+HSBC, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage:

 - but are not moving to another property

-- where Nationwide has sent the Land Registry the discharge electronically, and
+- where HSBC has sent the Land Registry the discharge electronically, and

-- Nationwide has instructed the Land Registry to do so
+- HSBC has instructed the Land Registry to do so